 These data are a product of the BLS Employment Cost Trends program.
 Additional information is available from the "Employer Costs for Employee Compensation, March 1998" news release.

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Employer costs for employee compensation higher in goods-producing industries on the Internet at http://www.bls.gov/opub/ted/1998/oct/wk1/art03.htm (visited August 27, 2014).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Employer costs for employee compensation higher in goods-producing industries at https://www.bls.gov/opub/ted/1998/oct/wk1/art03.htm (visited December 06, 2023).